potato48/cse15l-lab-reports/Lab Report 5 - Week 10/lab-report-5-week-10.md

 My implementation was incorrect as it gave ``[]`` where as the provided implmentation gave the expected result.

-The bug is that the one of the conditions before a link is added in my implementation requires the URL inside the parentheses to contain ``.html`` or ``https`` which doesn't cover all possible links.
+The bug is that one of the conditions before a link is added in my implementation requires the URL inside the parentheses to contain ``.html`` or ``https`` which doesn't cover all possible links.
 That results in the URLs of all three links in ``500.md`` to be skipped.

 ```